 We’ll have to return to numerology to explain the rather creative approach to Prince’s platinum-selling fourteenth studio album.
 I’m aware I run the risk of making myself sound like a crackpot, but if you’ve been following along since For You, then you’re probably a little loony as well.
 Regardless, 33 is considered a master number; highly influential and in charge.
 34 is introspective, intuitive, pragmatic, and creative.
-Which one sounds like Diamonds and Pearls and which one sounds like The Love Symbol Album?
+Which one sounds like Diamonds and Pearls, and which one sounds like The Love Symbol Album?

-Of course, as Prince is susceptible to do, the conception of this album began during the latter sessions of Diamonds and Pearls; prior to the first configuration of that album being assembled.
+Of course, as Prince is susceptible to do, the conception of this album began during the latter sessions of Diamonds and Pearls; prior to the assembly of that album’s first configuration.
 “The Flow” was one of the tracks recorded in a jam session covered in better detail in my Diamonds and Pearls review, but it’s worth noting here that “The Flow” was the 13th and final track on the second configuration of Diamonds and Pearls.
 An early draft of “7” was tracked three months after the September 11th, 1990 tracking of “The Flow”; amidst heavy recording and production work for the overall Diamonds and Pearls product.
-Ironically enough, “Blue Light” was tracked on May 12th, 1991; two days after “Get Off”, the last track recorded for Diamonds and Pearls.
+Ironically enough, “Blue Light” was tracked on May 12th, 1991; two days after “Get Off,” the last track recorded for Diamonds and Pearls.
 Three songs from this album were all tracked in the aftermath of tracking songs for Diamonds and Pearls, undeniably creating a cohesion between these two records that listeners should be able to pick up on, especially since he had primarily used the same seven engineers on the previous album, as well as continuing similar themes, production and sound choices, and of course, the same band; mostly.

 The next night would see the full NPG perform with Prince at the Glam Slam club in preparation for The Diamonds and Pearls Tour, performing “Thunder,” “Willing and Able,” “Insatiable,” “Sexy M.F.,” and “The Sacrifice of Victor,” all live for the first time.
 “My Name Is Prince” was also performed for the first time live at this show, but only as an interpolation.
-The night after that, January 12th, would see Prince play a private show at the Paisley Park soundstage.
-The next live show wouldn’t be until two weeks later on January 27th, meaning in-between this three-day stretch of live performances, and in the nine days leading up to that three-day stretch, Prince had plenty of time to track “The Continental,” “Damn U,” “3 Chains o’ Gold,” three other tracks repurposed to other artists, re-working the track “Sex,” a re-recording of “The Flow,” and additional re-recording work and rap overdubs were done by Tony M. on “The Max”; none of which was previewed at that short, private afterparty at Paisley Park at midnight on January 27th, after Super Bowl XXVI, which took place at the Metrodome in Minneapolis, MN.
+The night after that, January 12th, would see Prince play a private show at the Paisley Park sound stage.
+The next live show wouldn’t be until two weeks later on January 27th, meaning in-between this three-day stretch of live performances, and in the nine days leading up to that three-day stretch, Prince had plenty of time to track “The Continental,” “Damn U,” “3 Chains o’ Gold,” three other tracks repurposed to other artists, reworking the track “Sex,” a re-recording of “The Flow,” with additional re-recording work and rap overdubs done by Tony M. on “The Max”; none of which was previewed at that short, private afterparty at Paisley Park at midnight on January 27th, after Super Bowl XXVI, which took place at the Metrodome in Minneapolis, MN.

-After this month, Clare Fischer would perform orchestral work on “Damn U” and “3 Chains o’ Gold” throughout February at Ocean Way Recordings in Hollywood, CA; likely the same time Kirstie Alley performs vocal recordings for “Damn U,” “Arrogance,” and multiple segues.
+After this month, Clare Fischer would perform orchestral work on “Damn U” and “3 Chains o’ Gold” throughout February at Ocean Way Recordings in Hollywood, CA; likely the same time Kirstie Alley performed vocal recordings for “Damn U,” “Arrogance,” and multiple segues.
 It’s common knowledge now, but this album was originally supposed to have 24 tracks, featuring up to eight segues and an intro, in order to properly provide more context behind the metaphorical story within the album that saw Prince falling in love with a princess.
 These segues were the basis of the “fantasy rock soap opera” that this album is often labeled as, and although the feeling of that grandiose poise is apparent on this album more so than its predecessor, the choice to cut these segues and the intro eliminates the narrative entirely and instead creates a commentary on celebrity; much more in-line with its predecessor.
 A first configuration of the album featuring all eight segues and an intro was assembled the following month; March.

 A month after that would see The Diamonds and Pearls Tour begin on April 3rd, 1992 at the Tokyo Dome.
 After four shows on the 3rd, 4th, 7th, and 9th, the first leg of the The Diamonds and Pearls Tour came to an end at the Yokohama Stadium.
 Four days later, on April 13th, Prince began the second leg of the tour at the Brisbane Entertainment Centre in Boondall, Australia, touring the country for the first time in his career.
-The second leg of the tour lasted until May 3rd, ending with a performance at the Sydney Cricket Ground stadium in Sydney, Australia, the first concert ever held at the venue.
+The second leg of the tour lasted until May 3rd, ending with a performance at Sydney Cricket Ground in Sydney, Australia; the first concert ever held at the venue.
 Three weeks passed, and the third and final leg of the tour began in Ghent, Belgium at the Flanders Expo venue on May 25th, after it was announced on May 5th that they would be switching this show with the May 28th show in Rotterdam, The Netherlands.
 The extensive third leg toured a majority of Northern Europe, finally coming to an end on July 12th, 1992, at the Palais Omnisports de Paris-Bercy in Paris, France.

 A decent amount of the tracks on The Love Symbol Album were performed on The Diamonds and Pearls Tour, but it wasn’t until Prince returned home and tracked “👁️ Wanna Melt With U” shortly after the tour ended that he began to further flesh his vision out for the final product.
-A second configuration of the album was assembled sometime within the following month, cutting one of the segues and replacing it with the “👁️ Wanna Melt With U.” but obviously further alterations were needed.
+A second configuration of the album was assembled sometime within the following month, cutting one of the segues and replacing it with the “👁️ Wanna Melt With U,” but obviously further alterations were needed.
 24 tracks is a lot even by today’s streaming standards, and in order to fit everything on one CD, most of the segues had to be cut.

 Of course, before the album was released, a new contract had to be negotiated with the label.
 Prince would go on to sign a new deal1 with Warner Bros. to become the highest-paid musician in the industry, as well as offer incentives into other aspects of the entertainment business, but we all know how that turned out for both parties.
 A deeper dive into Prince’s contract can be done elsewhere, as it’s been covered in greater detail by numerous outlets, publications, and fans2; reported widely about on September 4th, 1992.
 Conflicts with the label wouldn’t officially begin until next year, but for all intents and purposes, the second Prince signed that dotted line, he sealed his own fate.